If your content development is an afterthought, you’re doing it wrong.

 What is Content Development?

-The best, do both.
+The most effective strategies, however, do both.

 venn-diagram